qstainless/TextAnalyzerServer/README.md

 ```

 That is because the program parses the target URL line by line.
 Lines that begin with "<" or end with ">" are ignored for purposes of counting words in them.

+To resolve this issue and to avoid having to reinvent the wheel, I re-implemented the Jsoup library, which creates a clean HTML version of the target URL.

 ### Platforms
 The server/client run from an IDE in macOS, Windows 10 Pro and Linux (Ubuntu 18.04).
 The client .jar file, however, only runs properly in macOS and Windows 10 Pro.
 Searching for a solution, Linux would require that Openjfx be installed alongside the JDK (in my case, Amazon Corretto 8).
 Unfortunately, installing Openjfx was not enough.
 I may revisit this in the future.